 Uses of Stainless Steels – Applications

-Strength and corrosion resistance of stainless steel often make it the material of choice in transportation and processing equipment, engine parts, and firearms.
-Most of the structural applications occur in the chemical and power engineering industries, which account for more than third of the market for stainless steel products.
-The wide variety of applications includes nuclear reactor vessels, heat exchangers.
-The body of the reactor vessel is constructed of a high-quality low-alloy carbon steel, but all surfaces that come into contact with reactor coolant (highly corrosive due to the presence of boric acid) are clad with a minimum of about 3 to 10 mm of austenitic stainless steel in order to minimize corrosion.
+The strength and corrosion resistance of stainless steel often make it the material of choice in transportation and processing equipment, engine parts, and firearms.
+Most structural applications occur in the chemical and power engineering industries, which account for more than a third of the market for stainless steel products.
+The wide variety of applications includes nuclear reactor vessels and heat exchangers.
+The body of the reactor vessel is constructed of high-quality low-alloy carbon steel.
+Still, all surfaces that come into contact with reactor coolant (highly corrosive due to boric acid) are clad with a minimum of about 3 to 10 mm of austenitic stainless steel to minimize corrosion.

 Types of Stainless Steels

-Stainless steel is a generic term for a large family of corrosion resistant alloys containing at least 10.5% chromium and may contain other alloying elements.
-There are numerous grades of stainless steel with varying chromium and molybdenum contents and with varying crystallographic structure to suit the environment the alloy must endure.
+Stainless steel is a generic term for a large family of corrosion-resistant alloys containing at least 10.5% chromium and may contain other alloying elements.
+Numerous grades of stainless steel have varying chromium and molybdenum contents and varying crystallographic structures to suit the environment the alloy must endure.
 Stainless steels can be divided into five categories:

-- Austenitic stainless steels.
-Austenitic stainless steels contain between 16 and 25% Cr and can also contain nitrogen in solution, both of which contribute to their relatively high corrosion resistance.
+- Austenitic stainless steel.
+Austenitic stainless steels contain between 16 and 25% Cr and can also contain nitrogen in solution, which contributes to their relatively high corrosion resistance.
 They are classified with AISI 200- or 300-series designations; the 300-series grades are chromium-nickel alloys, and the 200-series represent a set of compositions in which manganese and/or nitrogen replace some of the nickel.
-Austenitic stainless steels have the best corrosion resistance of all stainless steels and they have excellent cryogenic properties, and good high-temperature strength.
-They possess a face-centered cubic (fcc) microstructure that is nonmagnetic, and they can be easily welded.
-This austenite crystalline structure is achieved by sufficient additions of the austenite stabilizing elements nickel, manganese and nitrogen.
-Austenitic stainless steel is the largest family of stainless steels, making up about two-thirds of all stainless steel production.
-Their yield strength is low (200 to 300MPa), which limits their use for structural and other load bearing components.
-They cannot be hardened by heat treatment but have the useful property of being able to be work hardened to high strength levels whilst retaining a useful level of ductility and toughness.
+Austenitic stainless steels have the best corrosion resistance of all stainless steels, and they have excellent cryogenic properties and good high-temperature strength.
+They possess a face-centered cubic (fcc) microstructure that is non-magnetic and can be easily welded.
+This austenite crystalline structure is achieved by sufficient additions of the austenite stabilizing elements nickel, manganese, and nitrogen.
+Austenitic stainless steel is the largest family of stainless steel, making up two-thirds of all stainless steel production.
+Their yield strength is low (200 to 300MPa), which limits their use for structural and other load-bearing components.
+They cannot be hardened by heat treatment but have the useful property of being work hardened to high strength levels while retaining a useful level of ductility and toughness.
 Duplex stainless steels tend to be preferred in such situations because of their high strength and corrosion resistance.
-The best known grade is AISI 304 stainless, which contains both chromium (between 15% and 20%) and nickel (between 2% and 10.5%) metals as the main non-iron constituents.
+The best-known grade is AISI 304 stainless, which contains chromium (between 15% and 20%) and nickel (between 2% and 10.5%) metals as the main non-iron constituents.
 304 stainless steel has excellent resistance to a wide range of atmospheric environments and many corrosive media.
-These alloys are usually characterized as ductile, weldable, and hardenable by cold forming.
+Cold forming usually characterizes these alloys as ductile, weldable, and hardenable.

-- Martensitic stainless steels.
-Martensitic stainless steels are similar to ferritic steels in being based on chromium but have higher carbon levels up as high as 1%.
-They are sometimes classified as low-carbon and high-carbon martensitic stainless steels.
+- Martensitic stainless steel.
+Martensitic stainless steels are similar to ferritic steels based on chromium but have higher carbon levels, as high as 1%.
+They are sometimes classified as low-carbon and high-carbon martensitic stainless steel.
 They contain 12 to 14% chromium, 0.2 to 1% molybdenum, and no significant amount of nickel.
-Higher amounts of carbon allows them to be hardened and tempered much like carbon and low-alloy steels.
-They have moderate corrosion resistance, but are considered hard, strong, slightly brittle.
-They are magnetic and they can be nondestructively tested using the magnetic particle inspection method, unlike austenitic stainless steel.
+Higher amounts of carbon allow them to be hardened and tempered much like carbon and low-alloy steels.
+They have moderate corrosion resistance but are considered hard, strong, and slightly brittle.
+They are magnetic and can be nondestructively tested using the magnetic particle inspection method, unlike austenitic stainless steel.
 A common martensitic stainless is AISI 440C, which contains 16 to 18% chromium and 0.95 to 1.2% carbon.
-Grade 440C stainless steel is used in the following applications: gage blocks, cutlery, ball bearings and races, molds and dies, knives.
+Grade 440C stainless steel is used in the following applications: gage blocks, cutlery, ball bearings and races, molds and dies, and knives.
 As was written, martensitic stainless steels can be hardened and tempered through multiple ways of aging/heat treatment: The metallurgical mechanisms responsible for the martensitic transformations that take place in these stainless alloys during austenitizing and quenching are essentially the same as those that are used to harden lower-alloy-content carbon and alloy steels.
 The heat treatment typically involves three steps:

-- Austenitizing, in which the steel is heated to a temperature in the range 980 – 1050 °C depending on the grades.
-The austenite is a face centered cubic phase.
+- Austenitizing, in which the steel is heated to a temperature in the range of 980 – 1050 °C depending on the grades.
+The austenite is a face-centered cubic phase.